-Raf Simons, the former creative director of Calvin Klein, left his position in the middle of a great controversy due to drastic measures that are seldom seen today in haute couture firms.
+Raf Simons, the former creative director of Calvin Klein, signed on to become co-creative director at Prada on February 23, 2020, where he will be working alongside Miuccia Prada to produce their first joint collection for spring 2021.
+Before that, however, in 2018, Simons left his position at Calvin Klein in the middle of a great controversy due to drastic measures that are seldom seen today in haute couture firms.
 One of those measures included separating the visibility of designers from the brand shortly after working with the company.
 At the end of November 2018, the parent company of Calvin Klein, PVH Corp announced that its quarterly revenue fell short of Wall Street forecasts for the first time in two years, causing its shares to fall by 8%.

 Emanuel Chirico, Chairman of the Board of Directors of PVH Corp, announced Raf Simons departure from the brand by saying: “Although many of the product categories performed well, we are disappointed by the lack of performance of our products. investments in Calvin Klein 205W39NYC, and part of the re-released product of Calvin Klein Jeans was too high and did not sell as well as we planned.”